SanazRezvani/motor-imagery-blink-bci/README.md

 ## Dataset Background

-The dataset used in this project was originally designed to study the **physiology of eye blinks and their effect on EEG signals**.
+The dataset used in this project was originally designed to study the physiology of eye blinks and their effect on EEG signals.

 During data acquisition, multiple modalities were recorded simultaneously, including:
 - EEG (brain activity)
 - Eye movements (EOG)
 - Eyelid motion (EMG-based blink signals)

-This multimodal setup enables analysis of how **blink-related artefacts influence EEG recordings**.
+This multimodal setup enables analysis of how blink-related artefacts influence EEG recordings.

 ---